spress/spress.yosymfony.com/docs/2.0/variables/index.md

 header: { title: Variables }
 prettify: true
 ---
-Any processable file with [Front-matter](/docs/front-matter) will be able to access to this variables.
+Any processable file with [Front-matter](/docs/front-matter) will have access to these variables.

 ## Global